jaxisaway/imagination-insider/README.md

   session_2026_01_03.txt
 ```

-that's it. just plain text files. you can name them whatever you want as long as they end in `.txt`
+that's it, just plain text files. you can name them whatever you want as long as they end in `.txt`

 ### optional: dates in filenames